 Calhoun

-Originally part of the Cherokee nation, the people that inhabited what’s now Calhoun were forcibly removed via the Trail of Tears.
+Originally part of the Cherokee Nation, the people who inhabited what’s now Calhoun were forcibly removed via the Trail of Tears.
 A private home here was used as Sherman’s headquarters during his March to the Sea.

 Located behind a church, the Rock Garden is a folk art garden made up of over 50 miniature buildings.
 New Echota State Historic Site was the Cherokee capital, established in 1825.